 National Consortium Solar in Landscape and Agriculture

-The National Consortium Solar in Landscape and Agriculture is an initiative of ECN part of TNO, focusing on supporting large-scale integration of solar energy into the landscape, in such a way that this is considered a design task and implementation takes place in a careful and responsible manner, accelerating the energy transition.
+The National Consortium Solar in Landscape and Agriculture is an initiative of TNO, focusing on supporting large-scale integration of solar energy into the landscape, in such a way that this is considered a design task and implementation takes place in a careful and responsible manner, accelerating the energy transition.
 The three programme lines are visual integration, strengthening of nature value, and combining with agricultulture.

 Design for an energy landscape infrstructure in Noord Brabant